VC Steve Jurvetson is leaving Draper Fisher Jurvetson

 While the letter reportedly did not mention why Jurvetson is leaving, Recode cites sources saying the investigation found instances in which Jurvetson behaved in an unacceptable way toward female entrepreneurs.

-Jurvetson is also reportedly on a leave of absence from the SpaceX and Tesla boards, according to CNBC.
+Jurvetson also is reportedly on a leave of absence from the SpaceX and Tesla boards, according to CNBC.

 I’ve reached out to DFJ and will update this story if I hear back.